 Exact Answer: Two Hours

 Puppies are one of the animals which hold a special place in human hearts.
 Over the past centuries, puppies have been known to be man’s best friend.
 They not only provide us with companionship but company as well.
-What’s more, these pets are usually kept for sporting purposes, among other services.
+What’s more, these pets are kept for sporting purposes, among other services.
 No one can dispute the values added by puppies and dogs to human lives.

 According to studies, puppies can be a great source of comfort, especially for those who crave unconditional interaction from other living beings.
 People sometimes get lonely, stressed, or depressed due to several reasons.
 Such individuals can always find their solace in puppies.
 This, therefore, makes puppies one of the most loved pets for homes.